 The study also quantified new benefits for non-embedded NOx reduction benefits, value of improved reliability, and avoided pool transmission facilities (PTF) costs.
-The macroeconomic multipliers for the economic benefits of investing in cost-effective energy efficiency were also updated from a recent study "Review of RI Test and Proposed Methodology" prepared for National Grid by the Brattle Group, January 31, 2019.
-Due to all these factors the benefits have increased in 2020 when compared to 2020 in the Three-Year Plan.
+The macroeconomic multipliers for the economic benefits of investing in cost-effective energy efficiency were also updated from a recent study "Review of RI Test and Proposed Methodology" prepared for National Grid by the Brattle Group, January 31, 2019-Due to all these factors the benefits have increased in 2020 when compared to 2020 in the Three-Year Plan.

 iv.
-Increased Savings or Customer Offerings beyond Three-Year Plan homes with home energy reports than in the Three-Year Plan.
+Increased Savings or Customer Offerings beyond Three-Year Plan

+The Company has strived for innovative or increased savings beyond those projected in the Three-Year Plan.
+For example, the 2020 plan proposes a significant increase in residential lighting products compared to what was illustrated in the Three-Year Plan: 2.8 million versus 1 million.
+The Company also proposes to serve approximately 50,000 more homes with home energy reports than in the Three-Year Plan.
 Additionally, the 2020 Plan plans to serve more customers through Income Eligible Single Family, Residential New Construction and Small Business Direct Install.
 Although the evaluation changes and lack of large-scale CHP, described above, make the Three-Year electric savings targets harder to achieve, the Company has continued the pursue maximum achievable savings by finding ways to serve more customers.
 This includes launching new go-to-market strategies like the hospitality and grocery initiatives, described in Attachment 2.